Yan Gomes Player Props: Cubs vs. Pirates

 - Gomes is hitting .275 with three doubles, seven home runs and eight walks.

-- Gomes has had at least one RBI in 41.9% of his games this season (18 of 43), with two or more RBI four times (9.3%).
-He has also accounted for three or more of his team's runs in one contest.
+- In 41.9% of his games this season, Gomes has notched at least one RBI.
+In four of those games (9.3%) he recorded more than one RBI, while he was responsible for three or more of his team's runs in one contest.

+- In 18 of 43 games this year, he has scored, and four of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.